aws-samples/serverless-patterns/api-lambda-ses/Readme.md

-# Integration of Amazon API Gateway REST API with Amazon Lambda and Amazon SES
+# Integration of Amazon API Gateway REST API with AWS Lambda and Amazon SES

 The SAM template deploys a API Gateway REST API with Lambda function integration and the IAM permissions required to run the application.
 Whenever the REST API is invoked, the Lambda function publishes a message to the SES.
 The AWS SAM template deploys the resources and the IAM permissions required to run the application.